jwanglab/fusilli/README.md

 FUSILLI performs well with samples sequenced at high depth on the order of 10M reads/sample.
 Since it requires a minimum of 2 fusion-supporting reads to call a fusion, let's change that parameter.
 Perhaps there is only 1 supporting read.
-Let's change the number of threshold of minimum supporting reads from 2 to 1.
+Let's change the number of minimum supporting reads from 2 to 1.

 ```
 python fusilli.py -p ./sample_data/BCR_ABL1.paf -mnc 1